silky/chrisdone-homepage/posts/hindent.markdown

 * Prefer a space between a function and its argument, even if the argument is parenthesized.
 * Use line breaks carefully.
-Line breaks can increase readability, but there is a tradeoff: Your editor may display only 40–50 lines at once.
+Line breaks can increase readability, but there is a trade-off: Your editor may display only 40–50 lines at once.
 If you need to read and understand a large function all at once, you mustn't overuse line breaks.
 * When possible, align -- lines, = signs, and even parentheses and